 Feeding directions educate the customer on how much product should be offered to the animal.
 At a minimum, this includes statements such as:

-If these instructions can’t be printed on the front of the label, you must direct the reader to its location on the feed label such as “see back of the label for feeding directions
+If these instructions can’t be printed on the front of the label, you must direct the reader to its location.
+For example, such as “see back of the label for feeding directions”.

 This statement also mentions that caution and warning statements must appear in a prominent place on the label.

-In the case of medicated feed, the user should be provided with specific information regarding the intended dosage, weight restriction, mixing instructions, and withdrawal time, if any.
+In the case of medicated feed, the user should be provided with specific information regarding it.
+This should include the intended dosage, weight restrictions, mixing instructions, and withdrawal time, if applicable.

 8. Manufacturer’s Name and Address

-The manufacturer’s name along with the street address, city, state, and zip code must be printed on the label.
-The street address may be omitted if they’re listed in the current city directory or phone book.
+The label must print the manufacturer’s name along with the street address, city, state, and zip code.
+The manufacturer may omit the street address if it appears in the current city directory or phone book.

-The manufacturer can state the principal place of business in the address instead of the actual place where the actual feed was manufactured, packed, or distributed as long as it is not misleading.
+The manufacturer can list the principal place of business in the address instead of the actual location.
+You can state where the feed was manufactured, packed, or distributed, as long as you do not mislead consumers.

 8. Other Label Claims